 If you would like to kite in heaven then the Kite Surfing experience in Kalpitiya will leave you with an amazing experience.
-The Kalpitiya Lagoon is the best place for freestylers and beginners.
+The Kalpitiya Lagoon is the best place for freestylers and beginners and Kite Surfing in Kalpitiya is one of the best water sports in Sri Lanka.
 It is one of the most popular things to do in Sri Lanka.

 If you want some training then there are several schools where trained professionals can teach you the art of Kite Surfing.
 You will find several accommodations in the nearby area which makes it easier for everybody to try this adventure sport.

 Location: Kalpitiya is approximately 3 hours from Colombo.